aws/aws-cli/README.rst

-The ``file://`` prefix on the parameter value signals that the parameter value is actually a reference to a file that contains the actual parameter value. aws-cli will open the file, read the value and use that value as the parameter value.
+The ``file://`` prefix on the parameter value signals that the parameter value is actually a reference to a file that contains the actual parameter value. aws-cli will open the file, read the value, and use that value as the parameter value.

 This is also useful when the parameter is really referring to file-based